 1. What countries are open to U.S. citizens?

-This list is constantly changing.
+This list is constantly changing; countries are opening quickly now!
 The Sherpa site has a great map and detailed info about country requirements.
 But, make sure to check the State Department’s COVID-19 Country Specific Information.
 If you have any additional questions, just let us know!

 2. What restrictions/requirements are in place for my destination?

 Some countries are not permitting U.S. travelers to enter.
-For those countries that are open, many have requirements for entry, as do the airlines.
+Countries that are open many have requirements for entry, as do the airlines.
 These requirements could include: proof of negative COVID test results from within 48 hours before departure, masks without valves, quarantine upon arrival, etc. Travelers will need to research airline, airport & country requirements prior to travel.

 For specific information on your destination’s requirements, look at the COVID-19 Country Specific Information page on the U.S. State Department’s site.
 If your country is not listed, check the Sherpa website.
 IMPORTANT: Make sure to look at exit requirements also.
 And, always check and follow state and local recommendations or requirements related to travel in addition to federal requirements.